A purpose driven company stands for and acts on something bigger than its products and services.

 Other “fly greener” commitments include being a pioneer in bio jet fuel made from the stumps and branches left over from harvesting timber and reducing inflight waste through their recycling program.

 “We care about running a great airline and making a positive impact on the places and people we serve.
-When we are at our best, we do so in ways that strengthen our business and accelerate our growth.”
+When we are at our best, we do so in ways that strengthen our business and accelerate our growth.” — Kirk Myers, former Director of Sustainability, Alaska Airlines

-That’s a very purposeful company
+That’s what a truly purposeful company looks like.

 CVS Pharmacy: demonstrates commitment to “health” by not selling tobacco products